 The security vendor further stated that some devices can’t log in while others managed to log in after waiting for an indefinite period.

 However, it is not clear yet why the issue came up in the first place and Avast is currently investigating the matter.
+If you’re experiencing this issue, there are few solutions that you can try out.

 Notably, users may not download the latest update if they have configured a proxy server in Avast.